A Burn Injury Lawyer Can Help You Get Compensation

 - Never leaving a hot stove unattended

-- Testing tap water to ensure temperatures remain under 120 degrees
+- Testing tap water to ensure that temperatures remain under 120 degrees.

 - Use protective gloves when handling hot pots.